Tucson, Arizona: Sports

-Tucson is not represented in any of the five major sports leagues of the United States; the NFL, MLB, the NBA, the NHL, or MLS.
+Tucson is not represented in any of the five major sports leagues of the United States: the NFL, MLB, the NBA, the NHL, or MLS.

-The University of Arizona Wildcats teams, most notably the men's basketball, football, baseball, and softball teams, have strong local interest.
+The University of Arizona's athletic teams, most notably the men's basketball, football, baseball, and softball teams, have strong local interest.
 The men's basketball team, formerly coached by Hall of Fame head coach Lute Olson and currently coached by Tommy Lloyd, made 25 straight NCAA Tournaments appearances (1985–2009) and won the 1997 National Championship.
 Arizona's softball team has reached the NCAA National Championship game 12 times and has won 8 times, most recently in 2007.
 Arizona's baseball team won NCAA National Championships in 1976, 1980, 1986, and 2012.
 The university's swim teams have gained international recognition, with swimmers coming from as far as Japan and Africa to train with coach Frank Busch, who has also worked with the U.S. Olympic swim team for numerous years.
 Both men's and women's swim teams won the 2008 NCAA National Championships.

 In ice hockey, the Tucson Roadrunners of the American Hockey League began play during the 2016–2017 season after relocating to Tucson in 2016.
-They play at the Tucson Convention Center Arena from October to April, and are the top affiliate of the Arizona Coyotes.
+They play at the Tucson Convention Center Arena from October to April, and are the top affiliate of the Utah Mammoth.
+Between 1975 and 1979, there were three professional ice hockey teams in Tucson.
+The Tucson Mavericks of the Central Hockey League from 1975 to 1976, the Tucson Icemen of the Southwest Hockey League from 1976 to 1977, and the Tucson Rustlers of the Pacific Hockey League from 1978 to 1979.
+Later in 1997, the Tucson Gila Monsters were unveiled and played from 1997 to 1999 in the West Coast Hockey League.
+After the Gila Monsters folded in 1999 a team was announced that were to begin play for the Western Professional Hockey League called the Tucson Scorch they never played a game due to the owner not posting a financial guarantee which was required for a team to begin play in the league.

 In American football, the Indoor Football League announced in 2018 they were bringing an expansion team to Tucson to play at the Tucson Convention Center's newly renovated Tucson Arena starting in 2019.
 That team would be announced as the Tucson Sugar Skulls.